 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Primarily a childhood disease, medulloblastoma mostly affects children and teens under the age of 16.
+Medulloblastoma mostly affects children and teens under the age of 16.
 Though rarer in older individuals, it can occur in adults as well.
-Medulloblastoma in adults is usually diagnosed between the ages of 20 and 44.
+Medulloblastoma in adults is usually diagnosed between the ages of 20 and 45.

-This type of cancer is rare, affecting between 350 and 500 children and adults in the U.S. each year.
-It is, however, the most common type of brain cancer (brain tumor) affecting children.
-Most cases are diagnosed between the ages of five and nine.
+This type of cancer is rare, affecting about 437 children and adults in the U.S. each year.
+But it is the most common type of brain tumor in children.
+Most cases are diagnosed between the ages of 5 and 9.

-Medulloblastoma is usually fast growing.
-It spreads to other parts of your brain and spinal cord through cerebrospinal fluid (a clear fluid that protects your brain and spinal cord from injury).
+Medulloblastomas usually grow quickly.
+The cancer can spread to other parts of your brain and spinal cord through cerebrospinal fluid (a clear fluid that protects your brain and spinal cord from injury).

-Medulloblastoma symptoms can vary depending on several factors, including a person’s age, the size of the tumor and the stage of development.
-These symptoms may be due to the location of the tumor or because of pressure buildup inside their brain.
+Medulloblastoma symptoms can vary depending on several factors, including your age, the size of the tumor and its stage of development.
+These symptoms may depend on the location of the tumor or because of pressure buildup inside of your skull.
 Warning signs may include:

 Advertisement

 Your healthcare provider will talk with you about symptoms and review your medical history in detail.
-If they suspect medulloblastoma, they’ll order tests to confirm your diagnosis.
+If they suspect medulloblastoma, they’ll recommend tests to confirm your diagnosis.

 There are a few different tests that can help your healthcare provider make a diagnosis.
-These assessments may include:
+These tests, from least to most invasive, might include:

 Advertisement